Privacy Policy

 8. Data Retention and Deletion

-• Uploaded PDFs are auto-deleted 3 days after upload by a scheduled retention job.
+• Uploaded PDFs are permanently deleted within 72 hours of upload by a scheduled retention job.

 • Brokers may request deletion of specific analyses, their entire account, or any broker-level data at any time by emailing support@scrublyiq.com.